alexx666/ACS/README.md

 # Description:

-A small program that listens to a NIDS (like Suricata or Snort) through a unix pipe and calculates in real time the network anomaly between a previously created network profile and the current network traffic.
+A small program that listens to a NIDS (Currently supports Suricata) and calculates in real time the network anomaly of the network traffic.
 ACS integrates Cxtracker and Prads for network profiling and context, Suricata as a network intrusion detection system and oinkmaster as a rule updating tool.

 # Features: